 FLIM – frequency based fluorescence lifetime imaging for quantitative fluorescence measurements

-LaserStack can integrate a Pockels cell for frequency based FLIM illumination in combination with a modulated intensifier detector and the SlideBook FLIM module.
+LaserStack can integrate lasers with MHz modulation for frequency domain FLIM in combination with a modulated intensified camera and the SlideBook FLIM module.

 LaserStream can change the output wavelength from LaserStack with each camera exposure.
 Users can program LaserStream to select laser illumination in any combination or pattern they choose, limited in speed only by the exposure time of the camera.

 Designed to allow separation of individual laser lines from the output fiber of LaserStack, DeMuxer allows single wavelengths to be channeled to separate devices or to separate inputs on a single device such as the Olympus cell^TIRF™ system.

 The 3i mSwitcher high speed galvo port switcher allows rapid, 1ms selection of three optical output (or three input) paths for one input (output).
 This enables direct combination of multiple devices and methods.